ocryptocode/ocryptocode/README.md

 I am a web3 founder , ambassador , community builder , marketer and a passionate developer.

-I am the Jack of all Trades , my weapon is the multifaceted mind.
+Simply the Jack of all Trades , my weapon is the multifaceted mind.

 I use that to make a whole lotta innovations.